SalomePlatform/yacs/doc/hxx2salome.rst

 Limitations – Advises
 ---------------------

 * The standalone C++ component should have a default constructor (a constructor without arguments).
-This is because there is no mechanism to transmit arguments from Salome to a user-defined component.
+This is because there is no mechanism to transmit arguments from SALOME to a user-defined component.
 If your component needs information to be valid, you have to split construction and initialization, by adding a method that does initialization.

-* Only methods with compatible types (types listed in Chpater 5, for which a conversion from CORBA to C++ is available) are treated.
-If a method contains non compatible types, it is just ignored (it is not blocking, you'll just get a Salome component without the non compatibles methods).
+* Only methods with compatible types (types listed in Chapter 5, for which a conversion from CORBA to C++ is available) are treated.
+If a method contains non compatible types, it is just ignored (it is not blocking, you'll just get a SALOME component without the non compatibles methods).